Gitubrr/GoSymGym/README.md

 This is homework for the Go course.

-**GoSymGym** is a CLI tool for getting detailed information about GitHub repositories directly from the terminal.
+**GoSymGym** is a CLI tool for getting information about GitHub repositories directly from the terminal.
 It displays stars, forks, issue count, language, creation and update dates, and a link to the repository.

 ---